Inter-American Development Bank: Mission

-The Bank's capital increase will be implemented through 2015 as parliaments in each of its member countries appropriate the necessary funds.

-Haiti

-After the 2010 Haiti earthquake, the IDB pledged to provide Haiti more than $2.2 billion in grants over the next decade to fund its recovery efforts and long-term development plans, working closely with the Haitian government and the international community.
-The Bank's Board of Governors also agreed to cancel all of Haiti's outstanding debt.

-President Préval also gave the Inter-American Development Bank the mandate to work with the Education Ministry and the National Commission preparing a major reform of the Education System in a 5-year plan.
+The Bank's mission and slogan is "improving lives."
+At its 2024 Annual Meetings, the IDB Board approved a new institutional strategy, predicated on boosting the impact and scale of the Bank's development work through reforms.
+The strategy's three core objectives are reducing poverty and inequality, addressing climate change, and bolstering sustainable growth.
+The Board also approved a doubling of IDB Invest's capital and a new business model, "originate to share," that aims to significantly increase its ability to mobilize private capital for development projects.
+IDB Lab reforms and a replenishment were also approved.
+The three major approvals have been dubbed "IDBImpact+" by the Bank.

 Financial resources

 The callable capital pledged by the 22 non-borrowing members, which include the world's wealthiest developed countries, therefore functions as a guarantee for the bonds that the IDB sells.
 This arrangement ensures that the IDB maintains a triple-A credit rating, and as a result can make loans to its borrowing member countries at rates of interest similar to those that commercial banks charge their largest corporate borrowers.
 At the same time, the 22 non-borrowing countries are only putting up guarantees – not actual funds – so their support of the IDB's lending operations has a minimal impact on their national budgets.

 The funds that the IDB lends are raised by selling bonds to institutional investors at standard commercial rates of interest.
-The bonds are backed by (a) the sum of the capital subscriptions actually paid in by the Bank's 47 member countries, plus (b) the sum of the callable capital subscriptions pledged by the Bank's 22 non-borrowing member countries.
-Together these constitute the Bank's ordinary capital, some US$101 billion.
+The bonds are backed by (a) the sum of the capital subscriptions actually paid in by the Bank's 48 member countries, plus (b) the sum of the callable capital subscriptions pledged by the Bank's 22 non-borrowing member countries.
+Together these constitute the Bank's ordinary capital, some $101 billion.
 Of this amount, 4.3 percent is paid in, while the remaining 95.7 percent is callable.

-Aside from its lending activities for its member countries, the IDB also has lending operations with private sector companies, both directly through its Structured Corporate Finance Department and Opportunities for the Majority Initiative, and by means of the IDB Invest, a multilateral lender created by the IDB member countries, and part of the IDB Group, to help develop small and medium-sized companies in Latin America and the Caribbean.
-An affiliate of the IDB, IDB Lab (formerly the Multilateral Investment Fund - FOMIN), uses loans, grants and equity investments to support private projects seeking to bring innovation, boost entrepreneurship, or expand access to financing throughout the region.
-The Bank, IDB Invest and IDB Lab constitute the IDB Group.